 When I was growing up, Russian Cabbage Rolls – Golubtsi (Голубцы) were one of my favorite meals.
 Ground meat mixed with onions, rice, carrots and spices, rolled up in cabbage leaves then cooked in a tomato sauce.
 Sometimes mum would make a tray and pop it into the freezer, then pull it out and cook a quick tasty meal.
+Just remember to freeze the Golubtsi alone without the sauce.
+You add the sauce to the defrosted cabbage rolls when you are cooking like usual.

 Making a Cabbage Rolls recipe does take time to make, but there is a quicker version called Lazy Cabbage Rolls, if you’re in a hurry.
 I find it tastes the same, but takes so much quicker to make, almost like a stew.
 I love both versions, my kids love this original recipe in a dutch oven or stock pot.